 Wonder Quest, ages 6+

 A pixelated cat named Stampy is the heart of this Minecraft-inspired show that highlights curiosity.

 Minecraft fans can try their hand at their own engineering projects.
 Design a machine with a purpose using Legos or household items.

-This fun whole-family show pits super-sporty contestants against a nearly impossible obstacle course.
+This fun family show pits super-sporty contestants against a nearly impossible obstacle course.

-Turn your backyard or living room into your own version of Mount Midoriyama.
+Turn your back yard or living room into your own version of Mt.
+Midoriyama.
 Indoors, you can lay out pillows to jump on (or between) and have kids crawl under tables.
 Outside, the sky's the limit!

 A diverse group of girls make up the Mustangs, a soccer (or football, as this Aussie show calls it) team that works together to win at the game and at life.